Broken bone: Types of fractures, symptoms and prevention

 - In compound fractures, bone protruding from the skin.

 Fractures are usually caused by a fall, blow or other traumatic event.
 Pathological fractures are those caused by disease that weakens the bones; they can occur with little or no trauma.
-Osteoporosis, a disorder in which the bones thin and lose strength as they age, causes around 250,000 fractures each year in the UK, especially in the hip, wrist and spine.
+Osteoporosis, a disorder in which the bones thin and lose strength as they age, causes more than 300,000 fractures each year in the UK, especially in the hip, wrist and spine.

 Bone cancer is another disease that may lead to pathological fractures.

 Seek medical attention if you think you may have fractured a bone.
 This is a medical emergency.